-It is well established that there is a social gradient in reading attainments and socioeconomic circumstances (SES) including parental education level are predictors of literacy outcomes (Phillips & Lonigan, 2005 for review).
-More specifically, the home literacy environment (HLE) has been found to be associated with early reading and may at least in part mediate the effects of socioeconomic status (Sénéchal & Le-Fevre, 2002).
+It is well established that there is a social gradient in reading attainment, and socioeconomic status and parental education level are predictors of literacy outcomes (for a review, see Phillips & Lonigan, 2005).
+More specifically, the home literacy environment has been found to be associated with early reading and may at least in part mediate the effects of socioeconomic status (Sénéchal & LeFevre, 2002).

-To our knowledge, there is only one study which goes beyond home literacy environment to examine whether other contextual and home factors predict outcomes for children at family-risk of dyslexia.
-In this study, Aro et al., (2009) measured parental influences defined by a composite including mother's education level, father's unemployment, parental sensitivity at 14 months, support for joint attention, self-reported affection in parenting, general stress (described as 'risks' in their paper) and parenting-related stress and depression symptoms when children were aged 4.
-They proceeded to investigate the impact of these influences in addition to family-risk status and neurocognitive risks on a range of outcomes at 8-9 years.
-Children in the family-risk group were subject to more risks in the 'parental' and 'neurocognitive' risk domains than the children not at family-risk of dyslexia.
-For IQ, neurocognitive risk but neither group status (family-risk versus control) nor parental risk were predictors.
-There was a different pattern for reading fluency which was predicted by family-risk status and neurocognitive risk but not by parental influences.
+To our knowledge, there is only one study that goes beyond home literacy environment to examine whether other contextual and home factors predict outcomes for children at family risk of dyslexia.
+In this study, Aro et al. (2009) measured parental influences defined by a composite including mother's education level, father's unemployment, parental sensitivity at 14 months, support for joint attention, self-reported affection in parenting, general stress (described as "risks" in their paper), and parenting-related stress and depression symptoms when children were aged 4.
+They proceeded to investigate the impact of these influences in addition to family-risk of dyslexia status and neurocognitive risks on a range of outcomes at 8-9 years.
+Children in the family-risk group were subject to more risks in the "parental" and "neurocognitive" risk domains than the children not at family risk of dyslexia.
+For IQ, neurocognitive risk but neither group status (family risk vs. control) nor parental risk was a predictor.
+There was a different pattern for reading fluency, which was predicted by family-risk status and neurocognitive risk but not by parental influences.
 Finally, parental risk domain but not family-risk status predicted social adaptation, and neurocognitive risks accounted for a small amount of further variance.

-Following Aro et al., (2009), we investigated the possible association of child, environment and family factors with familial risk of dyslexia and how these factors predict child outcomes around the time of school entry using data from a longitudinal study of children at high-risk of dyslexia and controls.
-In terms of outcomes, we defined school readiness by two measures: (i) reading readiness - a composite of early word reading, phoneme awareness, letter-sound knowledge and rapid automatized naming at 51⁄2 years; (ii) behaviour and attention at 41⁄2 years - parental ratings of children's externalizing behaviours.

-Together, these outcomes comprise a set of skills and behaviours that children are expected to have in place to benefit from schooling; we call these 'readiness for learning'.
+Following Aro et al. (2009), we investigated the possible association of child, environment, and family factors with familial risk of dyslexia and how these factors predict child outcomes around the time of school entry using data from a longitudinal study of children at high risk of dyslexia and controls.
+In terms of outcomes, we defined school readiness by two measures: (a) reading readiness, which is a composite of early word reading, phoneme awareness, letter-sound knowledge, and rapid automatized naming at 5.5 years; and (b) behavior and attention at 4.5 years, which is parental ratings of children's externalizing behaviors.
+Together, these outcomes comprise a set of skills and behaviors that children are expected to have in place to benefit from schooling; we call these "readiness for learning."

-Our study differed from that of Aro et al. (op. cit.) in several ways.
-First, the families came from a wider range of socioeconomic circumstances and included not only children at family-risk of dyslexia determined by parental status, but also children whose parents were concerned about their preschool language development.
-Second, we focused on the point of school entry - an earlier stage of development, before a downward spiral can magnify differences in literacy and other scholastic skills between children who are identified as dyslexic and those who do not have reading problems.
-Third, instead of using one parental risk variable which included a broad range of parenting risks, we assessed multiple indices in order to ascertain which family and child risks are important for predicting readiness to learn.
-Although this design confounds genetic risks with environmental influences passing between parents and children in biological families, we can make some progress in understanding the combined influence of genes and environment by investigating likely gene environment correlationsusing this approach.
+Our study differed from that of Aro et al. (2009) in several ways.
+First, the families came from a wider range of socioeconomic circumstances and included not only children at family risk of dyslexia determined by parental status but also children whose parents were concerned about their preschool language development.
+Second, we focused on the point of school entry, an earlier stage of development, before a downward spiral can magnify differences in literacy and other scholastic skills between children who are identified as dyslexic and those who do not have reading problems.
+Third, instead of using one parental risk variable, which included a broad range of parenting risks, we assessed multiple indices in order to ascertain which family and child risks are important for predicting readiness to learn.
+Although this design confounds genetic risks with environmental influences passing between parents and children in biological families, we can make some progress in understanding the combined influence of genes and environment using this approach.